ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 We have considered the functions in Bash.
 Here are general recommendations on how to use them:

-1. Choose names for functions carefully.
-Each name should tell the reader of your code what the function does.
+1. Choose names for your functions carefully.
+They should explain the purpose of the functions.

 2. Declare only local variables inside functions.
-Use the naming convention for them.
+Use some naming convention for them.
 This solves potential conflicts of local and global variable names.

 3. Do not use global variables in functions.
-Instead, pass the value of the global variable to the function via a parameter.
+Instead, pass their values to the functions using input parameters.

-4. Do not use the `function` keyword when declaring functions.
-It is present in Bash but not in the POSIX standard.
+4. Do not use the `function` keyword when declaring a function.
+It presents in Bash, but the POSIX standard does not have it.

 Let's take a closer look at the last tip.
 Do not declare functions this way:
 {line-numbers: true, format: Bash}